Valley of Tears: Fourth day

 Ben-Gal described the battle to Eitan and told him he was not sure he could hold on.
 Eitan asked him to hold on for another half-hour.
 At this point, the remaining eleven tanks of the Barak Brigade arrived, and Eitan directed them to Ben-Gal.
 Eitan told Ben-Gal of Ben-Hanan's force.
 Kahalani called Captain Emi Palant, the senior officer behind the ramps, to use a signal flag to get the tank commanders' attention and direct them to the ramp, but waving the flag got no response.
 Palant fired his machine gun at the side of the nearest tank to get the commander to look out, and the message was passed.
-He ran from tank to tank and rapped on their turrets to get their attention before returning to his own tank and starting to move forward.
+He ran from tank to tank and rapped on their turrets to get their attention before returning to his tank and starting to move forward.
 No tank followed.
 Kahalani heard a sergeant from the 74th Battalion and ordered him to take his position and guard the wadi.
 The sergeant replied he did not have any shells left.
 Zamir, who was flanking his position to the south, reported a massive Syrian attack and asked for permission to move the remaining tanks to Zamir's company to a better position slightly to the south.
 Ben-Gal refused.
 Kahalani reported that he was unable to control the tanks, which kept drifting to the rear.
 Ben-Gal said he would try to get him more tanks.
 Kahalani ordered the sergeant to take his place, saying the Syrians would not try to attack if they saw his tank.

 Kahalani moved towards the tanks behind the rampart and told their commanders to raise their flags if they heard him.
 He saw ten tanks, and most raised their flags.
 Two IAF planes accidentally bombed them, but none of the tanks were hit.
 On the southern sector, Zamir reported that he was out of ammunition and could no longer hold out on Booster.
 His force was left with two shells per tank.
 He radioed Ben-Gal that he could no longer hold on.
 Ben-Gal asked him for ten more minutes.
 Zamir's tank ran out of shells, and he began to fill his pockets with grenades and withdraw.
 Kahalani reached the tanks behind the ramps and told them they were going to retake the ramp.
 He started moving and a few other tanks slowly followed.
 Two Syrian tanks were knocked out, but the tanks behind him began to pull back.
 Ben-Gal informed him on the radio that several tanks, under the command of Eli Geva, were on their way.